The Nationalist's Delusion

 The same was true of the rest of the South, he wrote, which had no love for the institution of slavery.
 “They were ready to sacrifice property, life, everything, for the Cause, which was then simply the right of self-government,” Stephens insisted.
 “The slavery question had but little influence with the masses.”
 Again, the problem, as he saw it, was a media that deliberately lied about the cause of disunion.
 He singled out Horace Greeley, the founder of the New York Tribune, saying that Greeley’s description of the South as seeking to overthrow the Constitution in order to establish a “slave oligarchy” was “utterly unfounded.”

 Stephens’s rewriting of his own views on race and slavery, the causes of the Civil War, and the founding principles of the Confederacy laid a different cornerstone.
-They served as a crucial text in the emerging alternate history Lost Cause, the mythology that the South had fought a principled battle for its own liberty and sovereignty and not, in President Ulysses S. Grant’s words, an ideal that was among “the worst for which a people ever fought.”
+It served as a crucial text in the emerging alternate history of the Lost Cause, the mythology that the South had fought a principled battle for its own liberty and sovereignty and not, in President Ulysses S. Grant’s words, an ideal that was among “the worst for which a people ever fought.”
 The Lost Cause provided white Southerners—and white Americans in general—with a misunderstanding of the Civil War that allowed them to spare themselves the shame of their own history.

-Stephens’s denial of what the Confederacy fought for—a purpose he himself articulated for the eternity of human memory—is a manifestation of a delusion essential to nationalism in almost all of its American permutations: American history as glorious idealism unpolluted by base tribalism.
-If a man who helped lead a nation founded to preserve the right to own black people as slaves could believe this lie, it is folly to believe that anyone who has done anything short of that would have difficulty doing the same.
+Stephens’s denial of what the Confederacy fought for—a purpose he himself had articulated for the eternity of human memory—is a manifestation of a delusion essential to nationalism in almost all of its American permutations: American history as glorious idealism unpolluted by base tribalism.
+If a man who helped lead a nation founded to preserve the right to own black people as slaves could believe this lie, it is folly to think that anyone who has done anything short of that would have difficulty doing the same.

-James Baldwin wrote about this peculiar American delusion in 1964, arguing that that the Founders of the United States had a “fatal flaw,” that “they could recognize a man when they saw one.”
+James Baldwin wrote about this peculiar American delusion in 1964, arguing that that the Founders of the United States had a “fatal flaw”: that “they could recognize a man when they saw one.”
 Because “they had already decided that they came here to establish a free country, the only way to justify the role this chattel was playing in one’s life was to say that he was not a man.
 For if he wasn’t a man, then no crime had been committed.
 That lie is the basis of our present trouble.
 It is an extremely complex lie.”

-Most importantly, the overgrown branches of that complex lie become manifest nearly every surge in American nationalism, enabling its proponents to act with what they believe is a clear conscience.
+Most important, the overgrown branches of that complex lie have become manifest during nearly every surge in American nationalism, enabling its proponents to act with what they believe is a clear conscience.
 Just as Stephens implausibly denied that his dream of a society with African servitude as its cornerstone held malice toward black people, so too the Lost Cause myth allowed Northerners to look the other way as Southerners scuttled Reconstruction’s brief experiment with multiracial democracy and replaced it with a society rooted in white supremacy.

-That society, like the planter aristocracy that preceded it, impoverished most blacks and whites alike, while concentrating wealth and power in the hands of a white elite.
+That Southern society, like the planter aristocracy that preceded it, impoverished most blacks and whites alike, while concentrating wealth and power in the hands of a white elite.
 It lasted for decades, through both violence and the acquiescence of those who might have been expected to rise up against it.

 Americans tend to portray defenders of Jim Crow in cartoonish, Disney-villain terms.
 This creates a certain amount of distance, obscuring the reality that segregation enjoyed broad support among white people.
-As Jonathan Sokol recounts in his book There Goes My Everything, white Southerners fighting integration imagined themselves not as adhering to an oppressive ideology, but as resisting one.
+As the historian Jason Sokol recounts in his book There Goes My Everything, white Southerners fighting integration imagined themselves not as adhering to an oppressive ideology, but as resisting one.
 “A certain notion of freedom crystallized among white southerners—and it had little to do with fascism overseas or equal rights.
 Many began to picture the American government as the fascist, and the white southerner as the victim,” Sokol writes.

 One letter (out of many) cited by Sokol, from a World War II veteran in 1964, provides an illustrative example.
 “Six brothers in my family including myself fought in World War II for our rights and freedom,” a veteran from Charlotte, North Carolina, wrote to his representative.
 “Then why … am I being forced to use the same wash-room and restrooms with negro[e]s.
 I highly resent this … I’d be willing to fight and die for my rights, but can’t say this anymore for this country.”